mack/space-invaders/README.md

 Aliens are represented as an ‘A’ character and move downwards from the top of the window.
 When the game is over, it can be quit with ‘ctrl+c’.
 ## Contribution
-- Branden Rice Diagrams, board, and game engine development
+- Branden Rice: Diagrams, board, and game engine development
-- Carter McCullum Board, game engine, and model development
+- Carter McCullum: Board, game engine, and model development
-- Mackenzie Boudreau Board and game engine development
+- Mackenzie Boudreau: Board and game engine development
-- Ian Page Diagrams, model, and collision development
+- Ian Page: Diagrams, model, and collision development